BitCurator/bitcurator-access-webtools/README.md

 to see the **bitcurator-access-webtools** service running.
 The first time you bring the service up, you must follow the steps in the next section to enable all browsing and search features.

-# Terminating the bca-webtools service and virtual machine
+# Terminating the bitcurator-access-webtools service and virtual machine

 If you need to stop the service, you can type: